mejibyte/bloxorz/README.md

 #### Methods

-    int getRow(), int getColumn(): Returns the row or column of this cell. bool isEmpty(): Returns true if the tile can't stand up here (no cell). bool isWeak(): Returns wether the cell is weak or not. bool isWinningHole(): Returns wether this cell is the winning hole or not.
+    int getRow(), int getColumn(): Returns the row or column of this cell. bool isHollow(): Returns true if the tile can't stand up here (no cell). bool isWeak(): Returns wether the cell is weak or not. bool isWinningHole(): Returns wether this cell is the winning hole or not.